-Funding levels achieved were £5,281,564 above expectations owing primarily to monies received from Government to support local authority activities during the Covid 19 pandemic. £1.73m was received to support the Borough's own activities as it met increased Covid 19 related demand in certain areas, such as the distribution of business support grants, while other services such as Planning and Car Parking experienced a reduction in income.
-The Authority was also in receipt of Section 31 grant funding (£3.36m) in respect of Business Rates reliefs granted to businesses in the Borough.
-This was to compensate the Authority for the reduced tax take from local businesses as a result of the Government reducing their Business Rates in light of the Pandemic.
-The reduction in cash collected created a deficit on the Authority's Collection Fund in 2020/21 which will have to be made good in future years.
-As a result this money has been set aside to cover this deficit in 2021/22.
+Funding levels achieved were £1,396,328 above expectations.
+This was primarily down to additional monies received from Government to compensate the Authority for a significantly reduced tax take from local businesses in 2021/22.
+In light of the on-going impact of the Pandemic Government had reduced Business Rates liability across a broad swathe of business.
+The resulting reduction in cash collected created a deficit on the Authority's Collection Fund in 2021/22 which will have to be made good in future years.
+As a result some £555,000 of this money has been set aside to cover this deficit in 2022/23.